Confidence-Aware Multi-Field Model Calibration: Experiments

 where $T$ is the number of bins and $\mathcal{D}_t$ is the subset of samples in the $t$-th bin.
 MVCE iteratively shuffles the dataset and calculates ECE until the accumulative mean ECE converges.
 The formula is

 where $R$ is the number of shuffle operations, $T$ is the number of bins, and $\mathcal{D}_{r,t}$ is the subset of samples in the $t$-th bin after the $r$-th shuffle.
 MVCE allows us to inspect the calibration error from a more global perspective beyond the level of feature fields, thereby highlighting the effectiveness of multi-field calibration.
-The above calibration error metrics focus on different aspects, thus allowing us to examine the performance of each method more comprehensively.

-Additionally, we also report AUC and LogLoss to evaluate the ranking performance after calibration since our method and main comparative methods are not globally isotonic.
+Additionally, we also report AUC and LogLoss to evaluate the ranking performance after calibration since our method and primary baselines are not globally isotonic.